 Inside Explode My Payday

-Once you type in your name and email (not recommended!) you're taken to a second page with a new ‘orientation’ video where Meaghan welcomes you on board and tells you a bit more about how the system works.
+Type in your name and email (not recommended!) and you're taken to a second page with an orientation video where Meaghan welcomes you onboard and tells you a bit more about how the system works.

-At the beginning of the video she tells you she's opened a ‘live' account for you and shows you the balance at zero.
+Right at the beginning, she says she's opened a ‘live' account for you and shows you the balance at zero.

-During the course of the video she refers back to it to demonstrate how your account balance keeps going up automatically.
+During the course of the video, she refers back to it to demonstrate how your balance keeps going up automatically.

 She says weird things like: